s-mrb/Docker-Notes/README.md

 - The text file that contains a list of commands (instructions), which describes how a Docker image is to be built
 - Docker can build images automatically by reading the instructions from a Dockerfile
-- Using docker build users can create an automated build that executes several command-line instructions in succession.
+- Using `docker build` users can create an automated build that executes several command-line instructions in succession.

 > **Note:** Dockerfile is blueprint of image and image is blueprint of container.

 **</> Example:**
 An image is just a snapshot of file system and dependencies or a specific set of directories of a particular application/software.
 By snapshot I mean, a copy of just those files which are required to run that piece of software (_for example mysql, redis etc._) with basic configurations in a container environment.

-When you create a container using an image, a small section of resources from your system are isolated with the help of **namespacing** and **cgroups**, and then the files inside the image are copied in this isolated environment of resources.
+> When you create a container using an image, a small section of resources from your system are isolated with the help of
+> **namespacing** and **cgroups**, and then the files inside the image are copied in this isolated environment of resources.

 **Let us understand what is a base image:**
-Suppose you want an image that runs redis.
+Suppose you want an image that runs `redis`.
 You would need:

 - a starting point to create the image.
 - resolving dependencies